Stellar- and AGN-Driven Outflows in JWST Galaxies at z=3-9: More Frequent, Wider Opening Angles, and Mostly Bounded: Results and Discussions

 The estimation of $\eta$ from emission is largely affected by $\nel$ and $\rout$. \cite{Isobe+23b} identify an increasing trend of $\nel$ up to $z\sim9$ using NIRSpec data, which may be caused by higher density in the early universe.
 We take the median value of $1000~\mathrm{cm^{-3}}$ at $z=8$ and adopt the power-law relation obtained in \cite{Isobe+23b} to estimate $\nel$ for each galaxy.
 The effective radius can be approximations of $\rout$ adopted by similar studies including \Car, which is consistent with the rare detection of spatially extended emission associated with broad emission lines \citep[][]{Zhang+23}.
 We estimate $\rout$ from the empirical relation between the effective radius and $\Muv$ \citep[][]{Ono+23}.
 Note that our estimates of $\eta$ are smaller than those estimated by \Car~for extremely compact object with small effective radius $\sim100~\mathrm{pc}$.
 It is unknown whether the effective radius is similar to $\rout$ in this case due to the projection in the line-of-sight direction.
 We therefore adopt the $\rout-\Muv$ relation because we are interested at the mass dependence of $\eta$ instead of the size dependence.

 We compare with the $\eta$ estimations of $z\sim1$ studies and the predictions of simulations in Figure \ref{fig:eta_vcir}.
-Motivated by the scenario of energy-driven and momentum-driven outflows \citep[e.g.,][]{Muratov+15}, we show the relation between $\eta$ and $\vcir$.
-Our results are largely consistent with those of FIRE-2 simulations at $z\sim0-1$.
-Although the offsets between our results and those of simulations at $z\sim6$ may be a result of different definitions, our results suggest inefficient feedback at high redshift and a weak redshift evolution of $\eta$.
+Motivated by the scenario of energy-driven and momentum-driven outflows \citep[e.g.,][]{Muratov+15}, we show the relation between $\eta$ and $\vcir$. {Our galaxies have $\eta<1$ comparable to star forming galaxies at $z\sim1$ \citep[][]{Swinbank+19}. \cite{Ginolfi+20} study $4<z<6$ star forming galaxies and reach a similar conclusion with $\eta$ below or consistent with unity. \cite{RDP24} observe a $M_*=5.5\times10^9~\mathrm{M_\odot}$ star-forming galaxy at $z\sim3.7$ with JWST NIRSpec IFU.
+The spatially resolved outflow is find to be inefficient with $\eta\sim0.04$. } Our results are largely consistent with those of FIRE-2 simulations at $z\sim0-1$.
+Although the offsets between our results and those of simulations at $z\sim6$ may be a result of different definitions, our results suggest inefficient feedback at high redshift and a weak redshift evolution of $\eta$. {Our estimation of $\eta$ is a good reference to match the properties of high-$z$ galaxies (e.g., mass-metallicity relation; \citealt{Li+23,Nakajima+23}) with model predictions.}